Ash-KODES/Ticket-Booking-Application/README.md

 # Ticket-Booking-Application
-A simple Ticket Booking Application made with GOLANG:)
+A simple Ticket Booking CLI Application made with GOLANG.
+I made this when I was starting with Go:)